 The University determines if an arrangement is a lease at inception.
-Operating leases are included in right-of-use (ROU) assets-operating and lease liability, and finance leases are included in ROU assets-financing and lease liability in the statements of financial position.
-As of June 30, 2023 and 2022, the University did not have any right-of-use (ROU) assets-operating and lease liability.
+Finance leases are included in right of use (ROU) asset - finance and lease liability - finance in the statements of financial position.

 ROU assets represent the University's right to use an underlying asset for the lease term and lease liabilities represent the University's obligation to make lease payments arising from the lease.
 ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the University will exercise that option.
 Lease expense for operating lease payments is recognized on a straight-line basis over the lease term.
 The University has elected to recognize payments for short-term leases with a lease term of 12 months or less as expense as incurred and these leases are not included as lease liabilities or right of use assets on the statements of financial position.